Part of our Compliance & Regulation series

 Best Practices

-- Register early — Do not wait until you owe back taxes to register in required jurisdictions
+- Register early — Do not wait until you owe back taxes to register in required jurisdictions.

-- Automate everything — Manual tax calculation is error-prone and does not scale
+- Automate everything — Manual tax calculation is error-prone and does not scale across countries.

 Next Steps